theartofcomputerprogramming/mmixsamples/README.md

 **`program_s_straight_insertion_sort.mms:`** annotated Program S (Straight insertion sort) in 5.2.1 Sorting by insertion, The MMIX Supplement, to accompany Chapter 5, Sorting of TAOCP Volume 3, Sorting and Searching, by Donald Knuth

 **`program_d_shellsort.mms:`** annotated Program D (Shellsort) in 5.2.1 Sorting by insertion, The MMIX Supplement, to accompany Chapter 5, Sorting of TAOCP Volume 3, Sorting and Searching, by Donald Knuth

+**`program_l_list_insertion.mms:`** annotated Program L (List insertion) in 5.2.1 Sorting by insertion, The MMIX Supplement, to accompany Chapter 5, Sorting of TAOCP Volume 3, Sorting and Searching, by Donald Knuth